mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The signature algorithm specified in the ciphersuite is the mandatory algorithm
-to be used for signatures in MLSPlaintext and the tree signatures.
+to be used for signatures in MLSMessageAuth and the tree signatures.
 It MUST be
 the same as the signature algorithm specified in the credential field of the
 KeyPackage objects in the leaves of the tree (including those used to add new
 members).